-Just as important is be the general aviation contribution to the system's operation.
+Just as important is general aviation's contribution to the system's operation.
 Clearly, general aviation is an incremental user of a system built for other users.
 We cannot think of a more efficient method for capturing general aviation's use of the system than the current system of excise taxes.
-What we fear is what transpired in Canada, the collection of new user fees while still being saddled with old taxes, in essence double taxation.
+What we fear is what transpired in Canada, the collection of new user fees while still being saddled with old taxes -- double taxation.
 And we cannot have it both ways, claiming the current discretionary funding situation drives this debate while not acknowledging how difficult it will be to pull those revenues out of the current budget construct.

-If we eventually conclude the challenges to the agency cannot be addressed in its current construct, then we urge the Subcommittee to be very deliberate in what comes next.
+If we eventually conclude the challenges to the agency cannot be addressed in its current construct, then we urge the Committee to be very deliberate in what comes next.
 NATA cannot support any de facto "leap of faith" proposals that would put general aviation's fate in the hands of undefined management structures or leave unresolved its contribution to the system.
+We are particularly concerned by Business Roundtable's corporatization proposal - what we view as a classic example of logrolling.
+Entirely funded via user fees and controlled in perpetuity by a board of industry insiders, general aviation would find itself in constant peril and the travelling public paying ever increasing fees.

-Chairman LoBiondo, Ranking Member Larsen, members of the Subcommittee, thank you for your consideration of our views.
+Chairman Thune, Ranking Member Nelson, members of the Committee, thank you for your consideration of our views.
 While maintaining the status quo risks our nation's supremacy in aviation, it is equally true that radical change to the FAA's management structure and funding poses equal risks, including to the safe and stable nature of the world's best air traffic control system.
-We look forward to working with the Subcommittee and assisting the agency toward a more efficient operating structure.
+We look forward to working with the Committee and assisting the agency toward a more efficient operating structure.